gds32571/lightning/README.md

 Programs to read Acurite Lightning sensor data and transmit an opinion about the likelihood of a close-by lightning strike.

 detect.py:
    The main decision making program.
-Copy to detect-test.py and edeit the testmode flag to do parallel testing.
+Copy to detect-test.py and edit the testmode flag to do parallel testing.

 rules.py:
    Thresholds as currently calculated.